gammapy/gammapy-meetings/coding-sprints/2022-12-Paris/README.md

 ### Monday
 ##### Afternoon session (2 pm): Kick-off
 * Status, preparation of roadmap, and objectives of the week
+* Gammapy v1.0 paper status - Axel
-* Contributing to gammapy - what’s new?
+* Contributing to gammapy - what’s new? - Régis
   * PIG 24 and authorship policy.
 The DCO
   * Code quality checks and pre-commit hooks
   * Development scheme: bug fix or new feature?